 The initial risk assessments relied on "national" experience for the relative costs associated with each CDPS category.
-The national experience, which was based on seven Medicaid programs from the early 1990s, was used because the encounter data that were available prior to the risk-adjustment implementation was insufficient to support the development of PA-specific cost weights.
+The national experience, which was based on seven Medicaid programs from the early 1990s, was used because the encounter data that were available prior to the risk-adjustment implementation was insufficient to support the development of Pennsylvania-specific cost weights.

-Beginning in January 2009 (with the introduction of the CDPS+Rx model), PA-specific cost weights developed from CY 2005 and CY 2006 HealthChoices experience in the SE, SW and L/C zones were used to assess the risk attributable to the PH-MCOs.
-Subsequent updates to PA-specific cost weights are as follows:
+Beginning in January 2009 (with the introduction of the CDPS+Rx model), Pennsylvania-specific cost weights developed from CY 2005 and CY 2006 HealthChoices experience in the SE, SW and

-- 1. To reflect more recent medical practices and to include statewide experience, the PA-specific cost weights were updated using SFY 10-11 and SFY 11-12 experience.
-These updated PA-specific cost weights are referred to as Version 2.0 and began to be used starting with the 2014b risk assessment.
-Subsequent to this, Version 2.1 cost weights were developed, where TANF and HB 19 and 20-year old recipients were reclassified as children instead of adults to align with an update made to the rate cell structure, effective with the 2015a risk assessment. - 2.
-To reflect more recent medical practices and to include the Newly Eligible population, the PA-specific cost weights were updated using CY 2016 and CY 2017 experience.
-These updated PA-specific cost weights are referred to as Version 3.0 and began to be used starting with the 2019a risk assessment.
+L/C zones were used to assess the risk attributable to the PH-MCOs.
+To reflect more recent medical practices and to include statewide experience, the Pennsylvania-specific cost weights were updated using SFY 10-11 and SFY 11-12 experience.
+These updated Pennsylvania-specific cost weights are referred to as Version 2.0 and began to be used starting with the 2014b risk assessment.
+Subsequent to this, Version 2.1 cost weights were developed, where TANF and Healthy Beginnings 19 and 20-year old recipients were reclassified as children instead of adults to align with an update made to the rate cell structure, effective with the 2015a risk assessment.